-While working with many professionals, researchers, and students, we found that the barriers to entry to accomplish this goal remain very high, and would elude many domain experts as they have neither the expertise nor the time to learn the expertise necessary to conduct the infrastructure-related tasks integrating DevOps and analytics tasks.
-Although recent developments, especially on the serverless computing side, have made progress, we ought to leverage the existing expertise of the domain scientists while automating the creation of various services from SaaS, microservices, and serverless computing.
+While working with many professionals, researchers, and students, we found that the entry barriers to accomplishing this goal remain very high, and would elude many domain experts as they have neither the expertise nor the time to learn the foundation to conduct the infrastructure-related tasks integrating DevOps and analytics.
+Although recent developments, especially on the serverless computing side, have made progress, we ought to leverage the existing expertise of the domain scientists while automating the creation of various services to leverage them in SaaS, microservices, and serverless computing.

-Having worked with this community, we found that the educational steps involved for a beginner take about two to three months to get up to a level where the development of cloud-based services is possible.
-We set the goal to explore if it is possible to drastically reduce the time needed to create such services.
+Having worked with this community, we found that the educational steps involved for a beginner take about two to three months to get up to a the level where the development of cloud-based services is possible.
+We set the goal to explore if it is possible to drastically reduce the the time needed to create such services.